gwillgues/Reverse-Shells/README.md

 # Golang

 Golang reverse shell.
-Change /bin/bash string to powershell,cmd,/bin/sh, or whatever shell for whatever OS you need.
+Does runtime OS detection and selects propert shell for Windows, Mac, and Linux.
+Is not detected currently by Microsoft Defender.
 To Compile:

 Linux: